 Name Contribution % Contribution C\$

-Paul Nicoletti 5.20% 6 \$ 23,296
+Paul Nicoletti 5.20% \$ 23,296

-John Peri 6.00% 6 \$ 34,280
+John Peri 6.00% \$ 34,280

-Elizabeth L. DelBianco 3.75% 6 \$ 17,684
+Elizabeth L. DelBianco 3.75% \$ 17,684

-Rahul Suri 3.75% 6 \$ 19,502
+Rahul Suri 3.75% \$ 19,502

 Mr. Puppi participated only in the defined benefit portion of the Canadian Pension Plan.
 The benefit provided under this plan is equal to the benefit entitlement accrued under the relevant IBM plan prior to October 22, 1996, the date Celestica was divested from IBM, plus the benefits earned under the Canadian Pension Plan since that date.
 The terms of the Canadian Pension Plan, which were accepted by certain employees when they transferred to Celestica, mirrored those of the IBM pension plan in place at the time of divestiture.
 The Canadian Pension Plan is of a modified career average design with benefits based on a three-year average of salary and paid annual incentive to December 31 of a designated base year (the "Base Year").
 In 2006, the Base Year was updated to December 31, 2005 and may be updated from time to time until December 31, 2009.
-Benefits for the period from October 22, 1996 to December 31, 2005 are calculated by multiplying years of service by the sum of (a) 0.9% of the three-year average of salary and paid annual incentive up to the yearly maximum pensionable earnings ("YMPE") level and (b) 1.45% of the three-year average of salary and paid annual incentive above the YMPE.
-Until the next Base Year update, benefits for each year after December 31, 2005 equals the sum of (a) 0.9% of that year's salary and paid annual incentive up to the YMPE level, and (b) 1.45% of the salary and paid annual incentive for that year above the YMPE.
+Benefits for the period from October 22, 1996 to December 31, 2005 are calculated by multiplying years of service by the sum of (a) 0.9% of the three-year average of salary and paid annual incentive above the YMPE.
+Until the next Base Year update, benefits for each year after December 31, 2005 equals the sum of (a) 0.9% of that year's salary and paid annual incentive up to the YMPE level, and (b) 1.45% of the salary and paid annual incentive up to the YMPE level, and (b) 1.45% of the salary and paid annual incentive up to the yearly maximum pensionable earnings ("YMPE").
 The defined benefit portion of the Canadian Pension Plan also provides for supplementary early retirement benefits from the date of early retirement to age 65.